akashmuna/cache-manager/README.md

 1. Installing Redis on your Local System <br/>

-Follow the [Redis Guide](https://redis.io/download) to Install the Redis IO on your Local System.
+   Follow the [Redis Guide](https://redis.io/download) to Install the Redis IO on your Local System. <br/>

-2. Getting an API key from [NewsAPI](https://newsapi.org/docs/get-started)
+2. Getting an API key from [NewsAPI](https://newsapi.org/docs/get-started) use it in application.properties File.

 ### How to run the service:
 1. Git Clone